NetSweet/netsuite_rails/README.md

 "Time of Day" fields in NetSuite are especially tricky.
 To ensure that times don't shift when you push them to NetSuite here are some tips:

-1. Take a look at the company time zone setup
+1. Take a look at the company time zone setup.
+This is in Setup
 2. Ensure your WebService's Employee record has either:
   * No time zone set
   * The same time zone as the company
-3. Ensure that the WebService's GUI preferences have the same time zone settings as the company
+3. Ensure that the WebService's GUI preferences have the same time zone settings as the company.
+This effects how times are translated via SuiteTalk.
 4. Set the `netsuite_instance_time_zone_offset` setting to your company's time zone

 ```ruby